arjenhill/bbo-docs/docs/README.md

 # Documentation

-> BBO is a small useful modern JavaScript utility library.
+> bbo is a useful utility collection library with zero dependencies.

-## LOGS
+## Logs

 ### log

 `bbo.log(msg, styles?)`

-The tool that display log information on your phone device.
+the tool that display log information on your phone device.

 **example:**